-Cut the required number of holes in the roof or sidewall for vent and combustion air pipes.
-Sidewall holes for 2-pipe vent terminations should be side-by-side, allowing space between the pipes for the elbows to fit on the pipes.
+Cut the required number of holes in the roof or sidewall for vent and (when used) combustion air pipes.
+Sidewall holes for two-pipe vent terminations should be side-by-side, allowing space between the pipes for the elbows to fit on the pipes.

-Holes in the roof for direct-vent (two-pipe) terminations should be spaced no more than 18-in.
+Holes in the roof for direct-vent (two-pipe) two pipe terminations should be spaced no more than 18-in.
 (457 mm) apart to help avoid vent gas recirculation into combustion air intake.